LiteLDev/LeviLamina/docs/main/contents/developer_guides/create_your_first_mod.md

     If you are not using the latest version of Visual Studio 2022, MSVC, and Windows SDK, you may encounter problems in building, loading, and running mods later.
 If you encounter problems like `xxx is not a member of std`, please consider this possibility.
 The environment for testing the build of this tutorial is Visual Studio Community 2022 17.8.1, MSVC v143 - VS 2022 C++ x64/x86 build tools (v14.38-17.8), Windows 11 SDK (10.0.22000.0)

 !!! tip
     Because the LeviLamina project is huge, if you use Visual Studio Code, its built-in Intellisense system may be overwhelmed.
-We recommend that you install the clangd plugin and use clangd for code checking and so on.
-After installing clangd and the corresponding plugin, you need to run the following command to generate `compile_commands.json`, and then restart VSCode to make clangd effective.
+We recommend that you install [the clangd extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-clangd) and use clangd for code checking and so on.
+After installing clangd and the corresponding extension, you need to run the following command to generate `compile_commands.json`, and then restart VSCode to make clangd effective.

     ```shell
     xmake project -k compile_commands